microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Get-MgTeamworkDeletedTeamChannelFileFolder.md

 # Get-MgTeamworkDeletedTeamChannelFileFolder

 ## SYNOPSIS
-Get the metadata for the location where the files of a channel are stored.
+Metadata for the location where the channel's files are stored.

 ## SYNTAX